makrai/notes/liu1908-summarization.md

   * abstractive model adopts an encoder-decoder architecture, combining the same pretrained BERT encoder with a randomly-initialized Transformer decoder (Vaswani+ 2017)
     * We design a new training schedule which separates the optimizers of the encoder and the decoder because the encodr is pretrained while the decodr is trained from scratch
     * two-stage approach where the encoder is fine-tuned twice, first with an extractive objective and subsequently on the abstractive
-* We evaluate the proposed approach on three single-document news summarization datasets representative of different
+* We evaluate the proposed approach on three single-document news summarization datasets
-  * writing conventions (e.g., important information is concentrated at the beginning of the document or distributed more evenly throughout) and
+  * different writing conventions (e.g., important information is concentrated at the beginning of the document or distributed more evenly throughout) and
-  * summary styles
+  * different summary styles
     (e.g., verbose vs. more telegraphic; extractive vs. abstractive)
   * SOTA Across datasets, under both extractive and abstractive settings
 * document encoding for the summarization task